LoisRP/java-ilpv4-connector-docs/security-guide/crypto.md

 # Connector Crypto

-This Connector implementation supports various mechanism to support Encryption and Signing operations.
+This Connector implementation supports various mechanisms to support Encryption and Signing operations.

 ## Keystores